-Course code Course Title Duration of Terminal MARKS Contin uous Termi nal Max.
-Mar Minimum M Pass Marks for Exam. in Hrs.
-Asses sment Exam ks Terminal Exam Total PROJECT WORK II 19DSP20 PROJECT WORK II 3 150 150 300 75 150
+Course code Course Title Duration of MARKS Contin Termi Max.
+Minimum Marks for Pass

+Code Terminal uous nal Max.
+Mar 1 033

+Exam. in Hrs.
+Asses sment Exam ks Terminal Exam Total

+PROJECT WORK II

+21DSP20 PROJECTWORK II 3 150 150 300 75 150

-\ Continuous Assessment (CA) evaluation pattern will differ from subject to subject and for different tests.
+^{} Continuous Assessment (CA) evaluation pattern will differ from subject to subject and for different tests.
 This will have to be declared in advance to students.
 The department will put a process in place to ensure that the actual test paper follow the declared pattern.

-\\ Terminal Examination will be conducted for maximum marks of 100/300 and subsequently be reduced to 50/150 marks for the award of terminal examination marks
+^{} Terminal Examination will be conducted for maximum marks of 100/300 and subsequently be reduced to 50/150 marks for the award of terminal examination marks